paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 ## Functionality

 We hold a state which tracks the currently ongoing recovery tasks, as well as which request IDs correspond to which taks.
-A recovery task is a structure encapsulating all interaction with the network necessary to recover the available data in respect to one candidate.
+A recovery task is a structure encapsulating all recovery tasks with the network necessary to recover the available data in respect to one candidate.

 ```rust
 struct State {